Fan Fic: Connecting The Dots

 - Honor Before Reason: During their initial confrontation, Wonder Woman gets more than a little annoyed that Sakura uses so many traps instead of fighting her face-to-face.

 - Human Aliens: A good portion of the DC heroes, obviously.
-Naji lampshades this as he discusses with John Stewart while he and Rock Lee are given a tour of Oa.
+Neji lampshades this as he discusses with John Stewart while he and Rock Lee are given a tour of Oa.